We are here to help. 24 hours a day, 7 days a week.

 A physical exam will be completed by a specially trained medical professional.
 The evidence will be stored at the hospital for six months, or less if you ask for it to be destroyed sooner.
 It is turned over to police only upon your written consent or as the result of a court order.

-*This program will be available to victims in 2017.
+*This program will be available in 2017.

 The most important thing you can do is believe what the person is telling you.
 Be an effective listener by doing the following: